ietf/tao/Tao.md

 The IAB approves the organization that will act as RFC Editor and the RFC Editor's general policy.
 The RFC Editor is funded by IASA.
 Up through the end of 2009, the RFC Editor was a single entity.
 The function was split by the IAB, in coordination with the IETF community, into many roles that can be performed by different people or organizations, led by the IAB-appointed RFC Series Editor.
 The RFC Editor model is described in [RFC6635].

-Another common misconception is that all RFCs are the work of the IETF.
-In fact, of the four sources of RFCs listed above (IETF, IAB, IRTF, and Independent Submissions), only those coming direct from the IETF through working groups or sponsored by ADs are capable of having IETF consensus and being described as IETF specifications or standards.
+A common misconception is that all RFCs are the work of the IETF.
+In fact, of the four sources of RFCs listed above (IETF, IAB, IRTF, and Independent Submissions), only those coming directly from the IETF through working groups or sponsored by ADs are capable of having IETF consensus and being described as IETF specifications or standards.

 2.2.6 IETF Secretariat